-The subgroup further identified the following issue: The commercial feasibility loophole in the current contracts allows registrars and registries to not implement RDAP.
+The subgroup further identified the following issue: The commercial feasibility term in current contracts allows registrars and registries to not implement RDAP.
+However as it is now likely that RDAP will be required for any GDPR implementation, the concern is minimal.

 Based on its analysis, the review team agrees that these WHOIS1 recommendations have been fully-implemented.
 Work was done to the extent it can be done without an RDAP-based RDS (WHOIS) system.
-One further recommendation is provided here to address the problems/issues identified above.
+However, since the implementation is not complete, a follow-on recommendation is required.

 Reviewing the effectiveness of the implementation of Recs #12-14 should be deferred.
-The ICANN Board should recommend that review be carried out by the next RDS review team after RDAP is implemented, and the translation and transliteration of the registration data launches.
+The ICANN Board should recommend that review to be carried out by the next RDS Review Team after RDAP is implemented, and the translation and transliteration of the registration data launches.

-There is no actual internationalized registration data in the current RDS (WHOIS) system to review the implementation of Recommendations #12-14 in a pragmatic way.
-Even after RDAP has been implemented, the internationalized registration data can still be waiting for implementation due to lack of a requesting party and financial support.
+There is no actual internationalized registration data in the current RDS (WHOIS) system, so it is impossible to review the implementation of Recommendations #12-14 in a pragmatic way.
+Even after RDAP has been implemented, the internationalized registration data could still be waiting for implementation due to lack of a requesting party and financial support.

 There is still a need to offer internationalized registration data.
-When all prerequisites are ready, a follow up review could complete the implementation review of Recommendations #12-14.
+When all prerequisites are ready, a follow-up review could complete the implementation review of Recommendations #12-14.

 The recommendation has no impact until RDAP is in use.
 When RDAP is in use, registrars and registries will be affected, as they will have to process the internationalized registration data for users, both in internationalized and ASCII format, and partially implement translation/transliteration themselves.
 Registrants will be affected as they will be able to provide the internationalized data.
-Though internationalized data is expected to be result in fewer accidental mistakes, the accuracy of ASCII data can also be reduced because of automated translation/transliteration.
+Though internationalized data is expected to result in fewer mistakes, the accuracy of ASCII data can also be reduced because of automated translation/transliteration.
 The Accuracy Reporting System (ARS) will be affected, as new possibilities of providing incorrect information will appear (e.g., mismatch between internationalized and ASCII data) and it will become necessary to involve native speakers to validate internationalized data.

-Given that all the necessary work (RDAP protocol standardization, development of principles of internationalization, metrics of data accuracy) have been finalized, this recommendation should also be feasible when RDAP is implemented and internationalized registration data is available.
+Given that all the necessary work has been finalized, this recommendation should also be feasible when RDAP is implemented and internationalized registration data is available.

 To fully implement the recommendation, the efforts of registries and registrars are required to implement the RDAP protocol and start collecting internationalized registration data.
 The target of successful implementation is all the audiences of RDS (WHOIS) services.
-Some RDAP implementations are underway already, but they are very limited for now and will not be in a contrary with the recommendation.
+Some RDAP implementations are underway already, but they are very limited for now and will not contradict the recommendation.
 The period necessary for implementation is estimated as more than 12 months.